- Preparation and cooking time

 - rice, naan and mango chutney, to serve

-Pour in the chopped tomatoes, along with a big pinch of salt, cover and cook on a low heat for 30 mins, until the chicken is tender.
+Pour in 400g can chopped tomatoes, along with a big pinch of salt, cover and cook on a low heat for 30 mins, until the chicken is tender.

-Stir through the coriander and serve with rice, naan and a big dollop of mango chutney.
+Stir through small pack of coriander and serve with rice, naan and a big dollop of mango chutney.